Barkley From the Bench

 Six ties and five lead changes later, the Suns and Blazers are knotted up at 114.
 The crowd is on their feet screaming.
 Charles is standing, waving a towel.

-“O!
-O!”
-Barkley yells above the din to Miller.
-“Step up to the plate!”
-Miller slowly nods his acknowledgement.
+"O!
+O!," Barkley yells above the din to Miller, "Step up to the plate!"
+Miller slowly nods his acknowledgment.

 Nobody can score as the clubs trade possessions.
 With 0:12.7 on the clock, the Suns get the ball and call a timeout.
 The crowd is at its nosiest since last June and Charles is there waving a towel and egging them on.

 The ball is inbounded.
 A pass down low for Ceballos is just out of reach.
-“Foul!
-Foul!” bellows Barkley as a whistle sounds.
+"Foul!
+Foul!," bellows Barkley as a whistle sounds.
 Drexler held Ced as he broke for the ball and is called for the foul.
 In the penalty.
-Time out, Blazers.
+Time out, Trail Blazers.

 Barkley runs out to Ceballos, talking the whole way.
 Only Ced and Charles can hear.
 After 60 long seconds, Ceballos steps to the line looking for his 39th and 40th points.

 The Suns have missed 17 free throws in the game but can erase those with just two makes.
 The first free throw is nothing but net.
 The crowd erupts as the Scoreboard shows the tie.